 In this context, this article will provide an overview of under reamed piles, their construction process, and their applications in various construction projects.

 Under reamed pile primly developed for an area where black cotton soil could cause structural instability.
 Many times, soils undergo volumetric changes due to moisture variation underneath the ground surface.

 The black cotton soil’s excess shrinkage and expansion property can cause distress which is very dangerous and critical as far as the bearing of the foundation is concerned.

-- This Pile (Under reamed piles) type developed by C.B.R.I.( Central Building Research Institute).
+- This Pile (Under reamed piles) type was developed by C.B.R.I.( Central Building Research Institute).

 - The under-reamed piles are made from RCC.

-- This pile type special feature is an enlarged portion are given at bottom or at midpoint which is known as ‘under reamed ‘or ‘bulb’.
+- This pile type special feature is an enlarged portion given at the bottom or at the midpoint which is known as ‘under reamed ‘or ‘bulb’.

-It is a fact that after the introduction of under reamed pile for it is considered as the safest and economical foundation for such black cotton soils or expansive soils.
+It is a fact that after the introduction of reamed pile, it is considered the safest and most economical foundation for such black cotton soils or expansive soils.

 IS Code For Under Reamed Piles

 IS: 2911 ( Part III ) – 1980 – CODE OF PRACTICE FOR DESIGN AND CONSTRUCTION OF PILE FOUNDATIONS